Serotonin-Syndrome/smart_contracts_graph/REST_API.md

 The state may be either locked on unlocked; locked means all the changes being made are not flushed to the front-end immediately; unlocked means they are.
+Initially, the state is locked.

+Following is the list of REST API endpoints; use POST method to access all of these.

 # `/reset`